Paddington 2 is out in cinemas this weekend (10th November), and we were lucky to be invited along to a special preview screening in London.

-My almost-four year old thoroughly enjoyed Paddington 2, and giggled the whole way through.
+Yes!
+My three year old (VERY almost-four year old) thoroughly enjoyed Paddington 2, and giggled the whole way through.

 It even captured the attention of my youngest, who at two years old stayed still for the entire film which was 1 hour 43minutes long!
 If that’s not a testament to the film, I don’t know what is.
 He really isn’t the sitting still kind.

 There were some moments of VERY mild peril.
 My daughter is a very sensitive soul and does not like it when people are told off or there is even a hint of danger.
 We aren’t talking any heart-in-mouth moments and nothing unsuitable for her age group.
 She sat on my lap through any bits she didn’t like, like the scene on the train.
 I said it would be OK, and of course it was; every character had a happy ending!